microbiomedata/docs/content/home/src/tutorials/run_workflows.md

 NMDC EDGE Metagenome Read-based Taxonomy Classification Tutorial Practice

-Task: Run the Metagenome Read-based Taxonomy Classification workflow with all three taxonomy classification tools.
-(Note: All three tools are selected by default.
-While a user can opt to turn off one or two tools, it is recommended to run all three.)
+Task: Run the Metagenome Read-based Taxonomy Classification workflow with three taxonomy classification tools: GOTTCHA2, Kraken2, and Centrifuge.
 Use the clean data output file from the project run in the ReadsQC Tutorial.
 When the run finishes, answer the questions below using the workflow outputs.

 - Question 1:  How many of the Top 10 **species** are identified by more than one tool?